soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/using-relevance.md

 description: ""
 ---

-# Using the Relevance module to analyze data in Advanced eDiscovery
+# Using the Relevance module to analyze data in Advanced eDiscovery (Preview)

-In Advanced eDiscovery, the Relevance module includes the Relevance training and review of files related to a case.
+In Advanced eDiscovery (Preview), the Relevance module includes the Relevance training and review of files related to a case.
 The Relevance workflow is shown and described as follows:

 ![Relevance workflow](../media/44c67dd2-7a20-40a9-b0ed-784364845c77.gif)

 - **Cycles of assessment and tracking**:

-  - **Assessment**: Advanced eDiscovery enables early assessment based on a random sample of files and uses this assessment to apply decisions to determine the performance of the predictive coding process.
+  - **Assessment**: Enables early assessment based on a random sample of files and uses this assessment to apply decisions to determine the performance of the predictive coding process.

-  - **Track**: Advanced eDiscovery calculates and displays interim results of the assessment while monitoring statistical validity of the process.
+  - **Track**: Calculate and display interim results of the assessment while monitoring statistical validity of the process.

-- **Cycles of training and tracking**:
+- **Cycles of training and tracking**

-  - **Tag**: Advanced eDiscovery learns Relevance criteria specific to each issue based on the expert's iterative review and tagging of individual files.
+  - **Tag**: Advanced eDiscovery (Preview) learns Relevance criteria specific to each issue based on the expert's iterative review and tagging of individual files.

-  - **Track**: Advanced eDiscovery calculates and displays interim results of the Relevance training while monitoring statistical validity of the process.
+  - **Track**: Calculate and display interim results of the Relevance training while monitoring statistical validity of the process.

-- **Batch calculation**: Advanced eDiscovery takes the accumulated and learned Relevance criteria, applies it to the entire file collection, and generates Relevance scores for each file.
+- **Batch calculation**: The accumulated and learned Relevance criteria is applied to the entire file collection, and a Relevance score is generated for each file.

-- **Decide**: Advanced eDiscovery displays the results of the analysis applied to the entire case after Batch calculation and displays data for making document review decisions.
+- **Decide**: The results of the analysis applied to the entire case is displayed after Batch calculation, and data used to make document review decisions is displayed.

-- **Test**: Advanced eDiscovery results can be tested to verify the validity and effectiveness of the Advanced eDiscovery processing.
+- **Test**: Results can be tested to verify the validity and effectiveness of the Advanced eDiscovery (Preview) processing.

-- **Search**: Once Relevance workflow is complete, you can use the output such as read percentile of a document for your issue when you query within your working set.
+- **Search**: Once the Relevance workflow is complete, you can use the output such as read percentile of a document for your issue when you run a query within your working set.

 ## Guidelines for Relevance training and review